Tutor: Anne Stelzer

 What are your favourite aspects of the IB to teach, and why?

-I enjoy teaching students how to apply their intellectual curiosity with the demands of the different subject, which is fundamental to the IB.
+I enjoy teaching students how to apply their intellectual curiosity to the demands of the different subject, which is fundamental to the IB.
 Each subject has a curriculum and set exams, but simultaneously each subject has also self-directed research projects.
 Most students are daunted by the freedom of these projects and papers, but thoroughly enjoy them once they understand how they can manage and apply their own interests.

 What has been your greatest tutoring success?